 Harry Stern Judaic Studies Seminar Room [W. W. Hagerty, Room 302]

 Accommodates 18.
 Managed by the Judaic Studies unit, the Libraries coordinates reservations for this space.
 Tables and chairs are flexible and can be arranged in classroom or conference style.
-There is a podium with laptop, microphone and projection capability.
-A conference phone can be requested.
+This room includes a podium, microphone and projector, and connections for a laptop.
+Access to a conference phone or University laptop are available upon request.
 Food and drink are not allowed in the Stern Seminar Room unless special arrangements are made.
 Contact Library Administration at 215.895.2750 to reserve this space.

 DSLP Collaborative Partnerships Room [W. W. Hagerty, L25]